 ×

-Celiac disease is a digestive disease that damages the small intestine and interferes with the absorption of nutrients from food.
-People suffering from Celiac disease can not tolerate a protein called gluten, which is found in wheat, barley and oat.
-Celiac disease is also considered a genetic disease, as it tends to run in families.
+Celiac disease, also known as gluten-sensitive enteropathy, is a digestive disorder that damages the small intestine and interferes with nutrient absorption from food.
+Individuals with this condition cannot tolerate gluten, a protein found in wheat, barley, and oats.
+Celiac disease is also considered a genetic disorder, as it tends to run in families.

-People with celiac disease have higher than normal levels of gluten antibodies in their blood.
-Blood samples are tested to measure levels of antibodies related to celiac disease, which include:
+People with celiac disease tend to have higher-than-normal levels of certain antibodies in their blood.
+To diagnose the disease, blood samples are tested to measure the levels of disease-related antibodies, which include:

 • Tissue transglutaminase antibodies